 Work to truly understand each of your salespeople on an individual level, and evaluate how their personalities and characteristics play out in the group dynamic.

-We suggest using the Sales Team Analysis Report, a tool that assesses each of your team members and highlights key competency trends inside of your sales team.
+We suggest using the Sales Team Insight Report, a tool that assesses each of your team members and highlights key competency trends inside of your sales team.

 This “birds eye view” of your team will allow you to: